 Amanda Oren, VP of Industry Strategy in the US for RELEX, unpacks these benefits, positing that real-time data is a catalyst for more effective retail space utilization, promotions backed by sufficient inventory, and consistent product availability.

-Q: What real-time capabilities can retailers access today that simply weren’t around 5 or 10 years ago?
+Q: What real-time capabilities can retailers access today that weren’t around 5 or 10 years ago?

 A: (Amanda) There’s been a lot of change in two key areas: the technology itself and how real-time the data is that we’re getting, plus the AI capabilities that exist today around merchandising that didn’t exist several years ago.

 Take forecasting from RELEX, for instance.
-Retailers can now process and collect all sorts of real-time data streams, from weather updates to macroeconomic shifts or social media trends.
-Basically, anything that impacts demand.
-RELEX then automatically aggregates this data and applies machine learning to generate highly accurate forecasts capable of keeping up with an ever-evolving market.
-Five or ten years ago, that kind of functionality just really didn’t exist in the form that it does today.
+Retailers can now process and collect a wide range of real-time data streams, including weather updates, macroeconomic shifts, and social media trends.
+RELEX then automatically aggregates this data and applies machine learning to generate highly accurate forecasts that can keep pace with an ever-evolving market.
+Five or ten years ago, that kind of functionality didn’t exist in the form it does today.

-Q: What are the immediate competitive advantages for retailers in unifying merchandising and supply chain data?
+Q: What are the competitive advantages for retailers who unify merchandising and supply chain data?

 A: (Amanda) Integrating your space allocation plan with your pricing and inventory strategies offers significant benefits.
 It helps you clearly identify which products belong in each store and at what price.

 For some retailers, these decisions are often made in silos by different departments with different solutions that can’t communicate.
 This means the merchandising or marketing team might decide to run a promotion, but the inventory management team hasn’t been properly informed, so they don’t buy the necessary products.
-From the supply chain, you end up with insufficient stock to meet what’s needed for the promotion.
+From the supply chain, you end up with insufficient stock to meet the needs of the promotion.

 It is ideal to tie these activities together and align them with space allocation.
-For instance, if you’re running a promotion on a specific cereal brand, you’ll want to make sure that you’re putting it in the right end cap and in the right space from a promotional standpoint.
-You also want to be able to respond promptly when a product on promotion needs additional space for a particular amount of time.
+For instance, if you’re running a promotion on a specific cereal brand, you’ll want to ensure that you place it in the right end cap and in the optimal space from a promotional standpoint.
+You also want to be able to respond promptly when a product on promotion requires additional space for a specific period.

 Again, when those decisions are made in silos, it’s very hard to ensure that you have the right amount of product in the right spaces at the right time to always meet demand while minimizing waste.

-Q: Are there real-world examples where this approach has substantially improved a retailer’s performance?
+Q: What are some real-world examples where unified data has improved a retailer’s performance?

 A: (Amanda) The one nearest and dearest to my heart, and also closest to me in proximity, is Sprouts Farmers Market.
 They’re a US grocer with around 460 locations across the US.
 They’ve been a longtime RELEX customer and have deployed our space and floor planning tool.
 They also use RELEX forecasting and replenishment capabilities on the distribution center and store side.